Kadam-Kshitij/LearnCpp/Readme.md

 ## Assert and static_assert
 assert condition is checked when program runs.
 If false, the program terminates.<br>
 static_assert condition is checked at compile time.
 If false, CTE occurs.<br>
-assert should not be part of release build.
-Add statement #define NDEBUG at the top to remove assert from release build.<br>
+If NDEBUG is defined then assert will not do anything.
+For release build, NDEBUG is defined and so assert will not cause any effect.<br>

 ```cpp
 #include <cassert>